-1.1 THE REGULATIONS
+1.1 The Regulations

-The regulations require commercial operators who provide adventure activities, as defined by the regulations, to pass safety audits and become registered by WorkSafe New Zealand (WorkSafe).
+The Regulations require commercial operators who provide adventure activities, as defined by the Regulations, to pass safety audits and become registered by WorkSafe.
 Passing a safety audit is required for registration.

 WorkSafe must develop and continue to review safety audit standards specifying the requirements that adventure activity operators must comply with to reduce risks when providing adventure activities.
 Safety audit standards must include requirements to manage the risks of drug and alcohol use by operators and their staff.
 WorkSafe may publish a safety audit standard, or a change to a safety audit standard, by notice in the New Zealand Gazette.